ianwalkeruk/marina/README.md

   There's a very deliberate design decision to explicitly load the configuration into a memory-based object, which allows for future expansion into loading alternative formats.
 If you are manually editing the the configuration, then you're doing it wrong.

+* I am in the 0.00027% of people who think using PowerShell and XML to control Docker is a goood idea.
+  What can I do to help?

+  Write a feature specification for what you want to implement, then add Gherkin functions to the steps file to test those specifications.
+Now run Invoke-Gherkin and add code until it's completely green, then send a pull request.

+  If you haven't worked this way before, it feels a bit weird to write tests for code that doesn't exist but once you get the hang of it, you'll (hopefully) find that it keeps you focused on delivering what you need and nothing extra.

 * This has saved my bacon.
 How can I ever repay you?